intersystems/iknow/modules/README.md

 ## Windows only files

 - **Dependencies.props** : Loaded by iKnowEngine.sln to track module dependencies.
-- **EnableBuildCache.props** : Loaded by iKnowEngine.sln to speed up module building.
+- **EnableCcache.props** : Used by CI to speed up building iKnowEngine.sln.
 - **iKnowEngine.sln** : Microsoft Visual Studio 2019 solution file, to build all modules.
 - **lang_update.bat** : Utility for building and testing language model changes :